menu

 Not only is New Brunswick a city with many college students, but it also retains many recent graduates who are looking to start new careers, shaping the character of the city into a place that is geared toward, and considered attractive to, many single, educated people.
 Many singles consider New Brunswick a good place to live without being in a really big city, with opportunities for friendships and fun with others like themselves.

-The per capita income in New Brunswick in 2022 was $24,057, which is low income relative to New Jersey and the nation.
-This equates to an annual income of $96,228 for a family of four.
+The per capita income in New Brunswick in 2022 was $25,693, which is low income relative to New Jersey, and lower middle income relative to the rest of the US.
+This equates to an annual income of $102,772 for a family of four.
 However, New Brunswick contains both very wealthy and poor people as well.
-New Brunswick also has one of the higher rates of people living in poverty in the nation, with 31.88% of its population below the federal poverty line.
+New Brunswick also has one of the higher rates of people living in poverty in the nation, with 31.58% of its population below the federal poverty line.

-The most common language spoken in New Brunswick is English.
-Other important languages spoken here include Spanish and Chinese.
+The most common language spoken in New Brunswick is Spanish.
+Other important languages spoken here include English and Chinese.